 Intracranial Pressure (ICP) is a very important way of monitoring the health and outcome of the brain after injury.
 The brain is encased in a non-flexible cover - the skull.
 Therefore, if there are changes which result in increased pressure, the fluid that surrounds the brain has nowhere to go.

 Doctors in the emergency room and in acute care facilities in hospitals are constantly interested in whether or not this pressure has been raised.
 In a healthy adult, the ICP is usually in the range of 0 to 10 mmHg, and any pressure greater than 20mmHg is abnormal.
 When ICP is greater than 40mmHg, there is almost always some neurological dysfunction (impairment of consciousness, problems breathing, pupil dilation, compression of brain found on MRI) as well as impairment of the brain's electrical activity (an abnormal EEG).
 A pressure above 60mmHg is fatal, while pressures between 20 and 40mmHg indicate a much poorer outcome.
 Methods of monitoring the ICP include:

 - Jugular venous monitoring (necessary during chemically induced coma only).

-The problem with increased ICP is that the fluid under pressure tends to deform the brain itself and pushes tissue in such a way as to cause injury to the brain itself.
-A MRI or CT taken at the emergency room or during follow-up care, can often show the shifting of the tissue because of the pressure.
-This is called ?midline shift.?
+The problem with increased ICP is that the fluid under pressure tends to deform the brain and pushes tissue in such a way as to cause injury to the brain itself.
+A MRI or CT taken at the emergency room or during follow-up care can often show shifting of the tissue because of the pressure.
+This is called midline shift.
 That is a way doctors can tell there is increased pressure, and they can also directly monitor the pressure through the skull.

-There are several strategies used to decreased the ICP and attempt to avoid further brain injury:
+There are several strategies used to decrease the ICP and attempt to avoid further brain injury:

 A medication which is often given to attempt to decrease the pressure.